can-lehmann/owlkettle/docs/internals.md

 Note that there is no `update` or `build` hook defined for the `text` field.
 If we had defined those, they would need to include sections that call each individual `property` hook like their default implementations would.

 ### **Read Hook**

 The `read` hook is a custom hook solely used by widgets that are renderables and deal with user input.
-They may need a hook at times that sends back the current state within a `Widget` whenever the user changes said state through interaction.
-This hook is then responsible for propagating the changes done by the user from the state of `Widget` to `WidgetState`.
+It is then responsible for propagating the changes done by the user back to the `WidgetState`.

-Let's look at a minimal example of the `ColorChooserDialog`:
+Let's look at a minimal example from the `ColorChooserDialog` widget:

 ```nim